Attempto Controlled English

 Attempto Controlled English (ACE) is a controlled natural language, i.e. a subset of standard English with a restricted syntax and restricted semantics described by a small set of construction and interpretation rules.
 It has been under development at the University of Zurich since 1995.
 In 2013, ACE version 6.7 was announced.

 ACE can serve as knowledge representation, specification, and query language, and is intended for professionals who want to use formal notations and formal methods, but may not be familiar with them.
 Though ACE appears perfectly natural—it can be read and understood by any speaker of English—it is in fact a formal language.

-ACE and its related tools have been used in the fields of software specifications, theorem proving, text summaries, ontologies, rules, querying, medical documentation and planning.
+ACE and its related tools have been used in the fields of software specifications, theorem proving, proof assistants, text summaries, ontologies, rules, querying, medical documentation and planning.